Tests

 The wrong account is being used

-Check the assigned test user for the selected environment.
-Live runs use the Live version user; non-live branch runs use the Test version user.
+Check the assigned Live user or Test user.
+Live branch runs use the Live user.
+Other branch runs use the Test user.

 The run starts without logging in

-Check that step's On failure setting.
-Continue on failure tells Buildprint to keep going after recording the warning or error.
+Check the step's On failure setting.
+Continue on failure records the problem and keeps going.

 Was this helpful?